-The school is one of 16 to host chapters of the After-School All-Stars, a free school-based comprehensive program for at-risk students that offers academic support and sports and enrichment activities.
+ASAS Tampa Bay is one of 18 chapters of After-School All-Stars, a nonprofit that provides at-risk students with free, comprehensive programs like academic support and sports and enrichment activities.

-According to its website, After School All-Stars operates in schools where more than 50 per cent of the students quality for free or reduced lunch.
+According to its website, After-School All-Stars operates in schools where 86% percent of the students quality for free or reduced lunch.
 Across the US, more than 700 schools and other community sites host ASAS programs.

 About 100 Memorial students are registered in the program.
-That number is expected to grow when the program goes into a “full launch” at the start of the new school year, Brown said.
+That number is expected to grow when the program goes into a “full launch” at the start of the new school year.

 Each day begins with students meeting in the cafeteria to eat a hot meal.

-“For most of these kids, this will be their dinner;’Brown said.
+“For most of these kids, this will be their dinner, said Brown.
 After eating, it’s time to do homework or get tutoring from teachers hired by After-School All-Stars.

 For Emilio Diaz, 13, this is his favorite part of the program.
 “At home, I don’t really get a chance to do homework” he said.